toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 an assert loser's state would expire and duplicate IP multicast packets could occur.

-An example mechanism to allow packing of AT expiry-triggered assert records on assert winners is to round the AT to an appropriate granularity such as 100msec.
+An example mechanism to allow packing of AT expiry-triggered assert records on assert winners is to round the AT to an appropriate granularity such as 100 msec.
 This will cause AT for multiple (S,G) and/or (\*,G) states to expire at the same time, thus allowing them to be easily packed without changes to the assert state machinery.